forta-network/docs/docs/useful-libraries.md

 # Useful libraries

-Here is a collection of libraries and APIs that agent developers may find useful when building their agents.
+Here is a collection of libraries and APIs that bot developers may find useful when building their bots.
 Want to add your library here?
 Check out [this section](/contributing/#improve-the-documentation) to suggest an edit.

 ## forta-agent-templates

-[`forta-agent-templates`](https://github.com/arbitraryexecution/forta-agent-templates) is a repository of low-code agent templates developed by Forta community member [Arbitrary Execution](https://www.arbitraryexecution.com/).
-All you have to do is modify a single json config file to build your agent.
+[`forta-agent-templates`](https://github.com/arbitraryexecution/forta-agent-templates) is a repository of low-code bot templates developed by Forta community member [Arbitrary Execution](https://www.arbitraryexecution.com/).
+All you have to do is modify a single json config file to build your bot.
 Some example templates include listening for a set of events and filtering by some conditions, or scanning for accounts that have interacted with Tornado Cash.

+## forta-flashloan-detector

+[`forta-flashloan-detector`](https://www.npmjs.com/package/forta-flashloan-detector) is an awesome library developed by Forta community member [LimeChain](https://limechain.tech/).
+It provides a convenient way to detect whether transactions contains flash loans from various protocols including Aave, dYdX, Euler, Iron Bank and MakerDAO.

 ## forta-agent-tools

 [`forta-agent-tools`](https://www.npmjs.com/package/forta-agent-tools) is a nifty library developed by Forta community member [Nethermind](https://nethermind.io/).
-It includes some common agent templates, as well as some neat testing tools.
+It includes some common bot templates, as well as some neat testing tools.

 ## ethers-multicall